yuanqing/regular-expressions-cheatsheet/README.md

 ## Caveats

 - Follows my mental model.
 - Intentionally non-comprehensive.
-Only includes syntax and parts of the API that I typically use.
+Only includes syntax and parts of the API that I actually use.
 - Certain concepts are imprecisely defined.
 (For example, certain definitions does not account for characters that are very rarely encountered in input strings.)

 ## API